 If you do not designate a beneficiary and are not married at the time of your death, any remaining benefits will be paid in a lump sum to your estate.
 If you are married at the time of your death and have not designated a beneficiary, any remaining benefits will be paid to your spouse in the form of an annuity (although your spouse may elect a different form of benefit that is available under the 401(k) Plan).
-Remember to review your designated a beneficiary and then get married, remember that your designation will not be effective unless your surviving spouse consents to the designation.
+Remember to review your designation if you get married or divorced or have another major life event.
+If you have designated a beneficiary and then get married, remember that your designation will not be effective unless your surviving spouse consents to the designation.
 Also, remember that getting divorced does not automatically revoke your beneficiary designation.